debdeepbh/vim-matlab/README.md

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=2407

 Contains a set of files useful to edit Matlab files in vim.

+This is a modification of http://www.vim.org/scripts/script.php?script_id=2407

 ### Installation
 * Clone the repository or install using a plugin manager